Otto Finsch: Biography

-Several species of birds bear his name, including the lilac-crowned parrot (Amazona finschi), Finsch's wheatear (Oenanthe finschii), Finsch's bulbul (Alophoixus finschii), and the grey-headed parakeet (Psittacula finschii).
+Several species of birds bear his name, including the lilac-crowned parrot (Amazona finschi), Finsch's wheatear (Oenanthe finschii), Finsch's bulbul (Iole finschii), and the grey-headed parakeet (Psittacula finschii).
 A species of monitor lizard, Varanus finschi, is named after him, because he collected what would become the holotype for this species.
 The crater Finsch on the Moon is also named in his honor.

 In 2008, following international treaties, some of the human remains that he had collected from Cape York and the Torres Straits that were held in the Charité Medical University in Berlin were repatriated.
 Additional remains have also been repatriated.